nginx/unit-docs/source/configuration.rst

      - Description

    * - :samp:`cache_size`
-     - Integer, sets the number of sessions in the TLS session cache.
+     - Integer; sets the number of sessions in the TLS session cache.

        The default is :samp:`0` (caching is disabled).

    * - :samp:`timeout`
-     - Integer, sets the session timeout for the TLS session cache.
+     - Integer; sets the session timeout for the TLS session cache.

        When a new session is created, its lifetime derives from current time and :samp:`timeout`.
 If a cached session is requested past its